projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-APL_GVT-g.rst

 and each one needs to show one domain's content, with the two domains being the Instrument cluster and the In Vehicle Infotainment (IVI).
-As shown in :numref:`direct-display`, this can be accomplished through the direct display model of GVT-g, where the SOS and UOS are each assigned all HW planes of two different pipes.
+As shown in :numref:`direct-display`, this can be accomplished through the direct display model of GVT-g, where the Service VM and User VM are each assigned all HW planes of two different pipes.
 GVT-g has a concept of display owner on a per HW plane basis.
 If it determines that a particular domain is the owner of a HW plane, then it allows the domain's MMIO register write to